deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 It was only after the last of their visitors had gone that either of them were able to discuss what had happened the night before, as they were finishing the washing up.

-"Did you…" she cleared her throat. "…Was it…okay?"
+"Did you..." she cleared her throat. "...Was it...okay?"

 He took her hand.
-"It was…kind of awkward." he confessed.
+"It was...kind of awkward." he confessed.

-"Yeah…" she nodded agreement.
-"I'm sorry…"
+"Yeah..." she nodded agreement.
+"I'm sorry..."

-"No, no…it was great!
-Uh…maybe we, uh, just need to practice."
+"No, no...it was great!
+Uh...maybe we, uh, just need to practice."

 She thought about that, put her head on one side, put the last fork on the drying rack and vanished into the bedroom.

-"Uh, Ava…?"
+"Uh, Ava...?"

 Her shirt flew out of the door.
 "So let's practice!" she called.